 In 2012, Jessica founded the International Federation of Eating Disorder Dietitians (IFEDD), which has grown to nearly 1,000 members worldwide.
-Through IFEDD and the Access to Care Project, Jessica advocates to expand access to eating disorder care and against insurance company discrimination and harmful stereotypes.
+Through IFEDD and the Access to Care Project, Jessica advocates for better access to care for individuals with eating disorders and for ending insurance company discrimination and harmful stereotypes.

 In 2019, Jessica shared insights into her decades of public speaking experience in A Dietitian's Guide to Professional Speaking: Expert Advice for Pitching, Presenting & Getting Paid!, and most recently starting touring the country again with her workshop Healing Your Inner Eater.
-Jessica's passion is supporting dietitians, so after decades of advising other RDNs, she put all of the most common questions into The Sleepless Dietitian's Guide: Advice for the Angst That Keeps You Up at Night.
+Jessica's passion is supporting fellow dietitians, so after decades of advising other RDNs, she put all of the most common questions into The Sleepless Dietitian's Guide: Advice for the Angst that Keeps You Up at Night.
 She envisions a world where no one is ashamed to talk about their eating issues and anyone who wants help can get it.
-Contact Jessica at Jessica@Understanding Nutrition.com or visit www.JessicaSetnick.com.
+Contact Jessica at Jessica@UnderstandingNutrition.com or visit www.JessicaSetnick.com.